Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Listening:

-- Read questions during the preparation time
+- Read questions during preparation time

 - Write answers as you listen